kutukepik/dynamic-gradient-panel/README.md

 - Power Saving

 ## How it works
-This project works by creating the color gradient effects as the window box background, and the gradient colors dynamically changing when moved or resized by picking the real-time colors behind the window box using the 'pixel pickers', then the picked pixels are downscaled using nearest neighbor before being rendered to the window box's background by casting the pixels as gradient points (the gradient points count the same as the downscaled pixels).\
+This project method works by creating the color gradient effects as the window box background, and the gradient colors dynamically changing when moved or resized by picking the real-time colors behind the window box using the 'pixel pickers', then the picked pixels are downscaled using nearest neighbor before being rendered to the window box's background by casting the pixels as gradient points (the gradient points count the same as the downscaled pixels).\
 **For further explanation, look at the following mechanism below.**
 ![plot](./mechanism.png)